compmetagen/micca/doc/source/phyloseq.rst

     phy_tree()    Phylogenetic Tree: [ 529 tips and 528 internal nodes ]
     refseq()      DNAStringSet:      [ 529 reference sequences ]

+In this case, the phyloseq object includes the OTU table (which contains the OTU counts for each sample), the sample data matrix (containing the sample metadata), the taxonomy table (the predicted taxonomy for each OTU), the phylogenetic tree, and the OTU representative sequences.

-At this point we can plot the rarefaction curves using vegan:
+Now this point we can plot the rarefaction curves using vegan:

 .. code-block:: R